fagan2888/cs_205_project/README.md

 * L is box size
 * N is number of particles/resolution cubed

-_(so a directory with the name `L205n1250TNG` means that the box size is 205 Mpc with 1,250 particles<sup>3</sup>)_.
+_(so a directory with the name `L205n1250TNG` means that the box size is 205 Mpc with 1250<sup>3</sup> particles)_.

 Within each box’s directory, the snapshot `hdf5` files are stored in their respective snapshot directories starting with `snapdir`.
 Each file contains two layers in hierarchical order:

 * Layer 1, `PartType<x>`: headers specifying particle types
 * Layer 2, `Properties`: properties of the particles of the same type

+Additional global information about the simulation is stored in a header.
 Here is an example to access the properties of particles:

 ![](./images/image4.jpg)